SalamanderCtesiphon/cPlusPLusProgrammingLang/README.md

 # cPlusPLusProgrammingLang
-a repository for practicing the c plus plus programming language
+A repository for practicing the C++ programming language

-working throught the lessons from: https://www.learncpp.com
+I am working throught the lessons from: https://www.learncpp.com .